Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Problem Statement Modeling

 \subsection{Modeling}

-\subsubsection{\textbf{Dataset}}
+Our evaluation setting is \emph{meticulously designed to resemble reality as closely as possible}, in every aspect of the problem.
+We achieve this by (a) using actual data from the NYC's yellow taxi trip records\footnote{ \url{https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page}}, both for modeling customer requests and taxis (b) following closely the pricing model employed by ridesharing platforms and (c) running our simulations to the scale of the actual problem faced by the ridesharing platforms (we run simulations with more than $390,000$ requests and $12,000$ taxis).
+Moreover, we have exhaustively designed every detail of the problem, such as speed of the vehicles, initial positions, distance function, pricing, etc. In what follows, we describe each design aspect in detail.

+\subsubsection{Dataset}

-We have used the yellow taxi trip records of 2016, provided by the NYC Taxi and Limousine Commission\footnote{\url{https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page}}.
+We have used the yellow taxi trip records of 2016, provided by the NYC Taxi and Limousine Commission\footnoteref{TLCTripRecordData}.
+The dataset was cleaned to remove requests with travel time shorter than 1 minute, or invalid geo-locations (e.g., outside Manhattan, Bronx, Staten Island, Brooklyn, or Queens).
 For every request, the dataset provides amongst others the pick-up and drop-off times, and geo-location coordinates.
 Time is discrete, with granularity of 1 minute (same as the dataset).
-On average, there are $272$ new requests per minute, totaling to $391479$ requests on the broader NYC area ($352455$ in Manhattan) on the evaluated day (Jan, 15).
-Figure \ref{fig: requests} depicts the request arrival per minute on the aforementioned day.
+On average, there are $272$ new requests per minute, totaling to $391479$ requests in the broader NYC area ($352455$ in Manhattan) on the evaluated day (Jan, 15).
+Figure \ref{fig: requests} depicts the number of request per minute on the aforementioned day.

-\subsubsection{\textbf{Taxi Vehicles}}
+\subsubsection{Taxi Vehicles}

+A unique feature of the NYC Yellow taxis is that they may only be hailed from the street and are not authorized to conduct pre-arranged pick-ups.
+This provides an ideal setting for a counter-factual analysis for several reasons: (1) We can assume a realistic position of each taxi at the beginning of the simulation (last drop-off location).
+(2) Door-to-door service can be inefficient \cite{FIELBAUM2021103061,STIGLIC201536}, thus users may be requested to walk to/from a nearby fast street.
+Given that users have presumably hailed the taxis from larger streets, this results to a more accurate modeling of the origins of supply and demand.
+Finally, (3) all observed rides are obtained through search, thus -- assuming reasonable prices, and delays -- customers do not have nor are willing to take an alternative means of transportation.
+The latter validates our choice that all of the algorithms considered will have to eventually serve all the requests.